shivankarora/Chat_Encryption/README.md

 Implemented a chat application that allows users to do an encrypted chat with one another ,which cannot be decrypted by the chat server.

-## Details
-This is a course assignment for the graduate-level Computer Networks course taught by [**Prof. Aditeshwar Seth**]
-The assignment documentation can be found [here](https://d1b10bmlvqabco.cloudfront.net/attach/jydz42yrnzu2mc/ir1uq7pcpba2cm/jzm0prt5ymp9/2_chat_application.pdf)

 ## Dependencies
 + Python3.5